 I love the level of details that went into making Radix UI.
 I use wherever Headless UI doesn't cut it.

 React Query is THE way to interact with any asynchronous state, usually a server.
 It takes care of all the complexity that goes into managing remote data, namely caching and refreshing.
 The amount of thinking that went into making React Query intuitive and easy to use is extraordinary.
 I can't imagine building a web application without it nowadays; it would feel primitive.

 I found out about SWR as I was browsing the Next.js docs.
 I was impressed by all the features of the tool and the simplicity of the API.

 Few things are more complicated than building complex forms in React.
 The form state can quickly become a monstrous mess.
 I imagine this is why React Hook Form was invented after React introduced hooks in 2019.
 Along with React Final Form, React Hook Form is the easiest and most performant way to handle complex form data.
 I use it whenever I build a form.
 Even for forms as simple as one text input and submit button, the investment of setting up React Hook Form over React states pays off instantly.

 React Router has been around for a while now, and has remained the most popular routing library for React, which is impressive.
 I always use it on standalone React projetcs.

 The react adapter for the popular final-form library.

 Auth.js - previously NextAuth.js - is incredibly intuitive and covers most, if not all, authentication use cases.
 It's not my go to authentication library for my Next.js projects.

-tRPC is incredibly powerful!
+I thought nothing could beat React Query at working with APIs.
+I was wrong.
+I believe tRPC is the latest frontier of developer experience on that front.
 I had a big wow moment when I first tried it.
-Data fetching is usually where type safety ends in frontend projects, but tRPC not only makes it possible, but also easy and enjoyable.
+Data fetching is usually where type safety ends in frontend projects. tRPC not only makes it possible but incredibly fast.

 I used Twilio to create onboarding flows with SMS verification.
 They made that process a breeze.